raqeebAKhan/AmazonClone/README.md

-# Amazon E-Commerce Website
+# Full Stack E-Commerce Website
-This website is Amazon E-Commerce Website.
+This website is Full Stack E-Commerce Website.

 ## Features
 * It consist of user authentication.